 Our core values give us a framework for leadership and help us to enjoy our time at work.
 They drive our daily decisions, identify our focus areas, and inspire our company’s culture.

-The following Workday core values and beliefs define what's important to Workday:
+The following core values and beliefs define what's important to us at Workday:

 Most fundamentally, people are the core of our business.
-Without them, we would have no business.
+Without them, we would not have a business.

-Every investment and decision we make has our customers in mind, and we pull out all stops to put the needs and issues of our customers first.
+Every investment and decision we make has our customers in mind, and we pull out all the stops to make the satisfaction of our customers paramount.

 We say what we mean, and mean what we say.
 We stick to our commitments, treat everyone equitably, and communicate openly and honestly.

 We work hard and play hard, investing in community and company events that help our employees and their families feel a connection to Workday beyond business as usual.

 Profitability is what enables us to give our employees and customers the best productivity tools, solutions, and services, so it's hugely important to us.